 Do you have a child or know someone with a child who will turn 5 by Sept.
 1?
 Get started with kindergarten registration at https://ironutc.scriborder.com/family.
 Parents should make note of the in-person registration dates at each of the elementary schools where students will take their K Readiness Assessment and complete other screenings.
 A complete schedule is available at https://5il.co/2e131 or click on the enrollment link on the district or elementary school websites.
 Online kindergarten registration is also available.

-about 2 months ago, Iron County Schools
+8 months ago, Iron County Schools

 2024-25 kindergarten registration graphic